jerryjappinen/scroll-scope/README.md

 # scroll-scope.js 0.1.0

-Small JS plugin to keep parent elements still when scrolling an element past their boundaries.
-Simple fix to a problem that shouldn't exist.
+Small JS plugin to <strong>keep parent element still when scrolling an element to its boundary</strong>.

 Commonly in scroll interaction, user hovers a mouse cursor over a scrollable element and uses trackpad or mouse wheel to scroll the element.
 When an element reaches its boundary, its parent element continues scrolling.

-Usually this means that the user will continue moving down the page when attempting to interact with an specific container on the page.
+Usually this means that the user will continue moving down the page when attempting to interact with an specific container.
 This is a common issue with dropdown menus and modal dialogs.

+This behavior varies a little from browser to browser but it doesn't work well on any of them. <em>scroll-scope.js</em> is a simple fix to this problem that shouldn't exist.